isabella232/OfficeDocs-O365ServiceDescriptions-pr.zh-TW/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-germany.md

 ## <a name="project-online-features"></a>Project Online 功能

-下表列出可用於 Office 365 Germany 方案的 Project Online功能。若要深入了解 Project Online，請參閱[開始使用 Project Online](https://www.microsoft.com/en-us/microsoft-365/blog/2014/04/18/join-the-office-365-support-webcast-april-22-getting-started-with-project-online/)。
+The following table lists the Project Online features that are available across Office 365 Germany plans.
+To learn more aboutProject Online, see [Getting Started with Project Online](https://www.microsoft.com/en-us/microsoft-365/blog/2014/04/18/join-the-office-365-support-webcast-april-22-getting-started-with-project-online/).

 ||||
 |:-----|:-----|:-----|